ssardina/pynbl/README.md

 The steps are as follows:

+1. **Define variables** initial variables for the run:
+   * `games`: a list of game tuples/ids representing the games to scrape and process.
+Each tuple should be of the form `(game_id, game1, round1, game2, round2)`.
+If only the `game_id` is given, all the other data will set to `np.NaN` ("missing").
+   * `file_stats_df` and `games_stats_df` to point to the Pickle files storing the initial stat and ame tables that have already been computed (for previous games so far).
-1. **Define the new games** to be scraped and computed, together with the files where existing previous data (stats and games) has been saved.
+2. **Define the new games** to be scraped and computed, together with the files where existing previous data (stats and games) has been saved.
    * Each game needs a game-id, and the game numbers for each team.
-2. **Run the system** to compute new stats and games and append them with the existing saved ones (if any).
+3. **Run the system** to compute new stats and games and append them with the existing saved ones (if any).
-3. **Save updated stats and games** to file (for later incremental extension).
+4. **Save updated stats and games** to file (for later incremental extension).

-Note that, in order to be able to incrementally extend the existing database/tables as new games are played, the system starts by loading pre-saved tables, from files `file_stats_df` and `games_stats_df`.

-It will then scrape all games defined in list `games`, one by one, will compute the stint stats and the game info.
+To incrementally extend the existing database/tables as new games are played, the system starts by loading pre-saved tables (from files `file_stats_df` and `games_stats_df`), and then goes to scrape all new games defined in list `games`, one by one, and calculate the stint stats and game info.

-The new tables are the initial tables plus the new games and stats.

-Finally, it is possible to materialize (i.e., save) the new updated tables to file.
-This will avoid re-computing the stats for all the old games.
+At the end, the new tables `stats_df` and `games_df`  are the initial (loaded) tables plus the new stats and games data form the new games.
+These new tables can finally be materialized (i.e., saved) to file.
+This will avoid re-computing the stats for all the old games, next time the system is run.

 ## 3. Development info